nextflow-io/nextflow/docs/operator.rst

         .view { it.text }

 .. warning:: The ``collectFile`` operator needs to store files in a temporary folder that is automatically deleted on
-    job completion.
+    workflow completion.
 For performance reasons this folder is located in the machine's local storage, and it will require as much free space as the data that is being collected.
 Optionally, a different temporary data folder can be specified by using the ``tempDir`` parameter.